-(1) Soil Characterization Report Including a Review and Evaluation of Information

-For the purposes of clause 12 (4) (c) of the regulation a soil characterization report shall include, cross-sections, figures, tables and narrative descriptions that illustrate the following, with respect to each area where excavations are planned within the project area:

-- 1. Each area of potential environmental concern (APEC) within the project area, and its dimensions; - 2.
+- (1) Soil Characterization Report Including a Review and Evaluation of Information For the purposes of clause 12 (4) (c) of the regulation a soil characterization report shall include cross-sections, figures, tables and narrative descriptions that illustrate the following, with respect to each area where excavations are planned within the project area: - 1.
+Each area of potential environmental concern (APEC) within the project area, and its dimensions; - 2.
 Each part of the project area that was subject to sampling, and the dimensions of each part; - 3.
 Each area of potential environmental concern (APEC) within the project area where soil or crushed rock is to be excavated and the dimensions of each area of potential environmental concern (APEC), and for each such area of potential environmental concern (APEC), the related potentially contaminating activity; - 4.
 The information required in Report Section 5 in Table 1 to Schedule E to O. Reg.
 153/04 (investigation methods including drilling and excavating test pits, soil sampling, sediment sampling, field screening measurements, analytical testing), with necessary modifications, and excluding any requirements related to ground water; - 5.
 Stratigraphy from ground surface to the depth of the deepest planned excavation within the project area; - 6.
 Approximate depth to water table, including whether the depths of excavation for each area where soil excavation is planned are below the water table; - 7.
-The following information in relation to each area where samples were taken: - i. minimum number of samples required, and total number of samples collected; - ii. the locations and depths of samples, and a rationale for the selection of sampling locations; - iii. the parameter groups for analysis, including a rationale for the choice of parameter groups, where additional parameter groups were added; - iv. the date of sample collection; - v. the date of analysis; - vi. contaminants with measurable concentrations; - vii. the distribution of each contaminant present;
+The following information in relation to each area where samples were taken: - i. minimum number of samples required, and total number of samples collected; - ii. the locations and depths of samples, and a rationale for the selection of sampling locations; - iii. if an in situ sampling approach was used, in respect of the areas of potential environmental concern (APECs) described under paragraph 3, an explanation and rationale of how the delineation of the APECs was determined, and for soil sampled outside of the APECs, the sampling frequencies and the rationale for those frequencies both vertically under the APEC and horizontally beyond the APEC, if the sampling frequencies set out in paragraph 15 of subsection 2 (3) were not followed.

+iv. the parameter groups for analysis, including a rationale for the choice of parameter groups, where additional parameter groups were added;

+- v. the date of sample collection; - vi. the date of analysis;

+vii. contaminants with measurable concentrations;

+viii. the distribution of each contaminant present;